Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ```
 > ⚠️ **Attention!**<br>
 > The bots role needs to be above any other role in your Discord server that it has to be able to manage.<br>
-> If you want the bot to give the "Online" role for people for example, it has to be below the bots role.
+> If you want the bot to give the "Online" role for people for example, it has to be below the bot's role.

 #### Auto Matching (default: enabled)
 To use in-game commands, your DCS players need to be matched to Discord users.
 Matched players are able to see statistics